Skip to content

 Remarks:

-• Currently, Azure AD doesn't return the alg claim in the jwks_uri, you have to specify it here.
+• Currently, Azure AD doesn't return the alg claim in the jwks_uri.
+You have to specify it here.

-3. Restart Domino REST API.
+3. Save the changes and restart Domino REST API.

 Azure AD / Entra ID is a moving target

-Depending on your configuration you will need to adjust the aud and iss values in the configuration file.
+Depending on your configuration, you will need to adjust the aud and iss values in the configuration file.
 To determine the correct values, use the test application below to inspect what values are actually sent with the Azure access token.
-We found for aud, you might get the application id and something different for iss, also we expect the algorythm to be included somewhen
+For aud, you might get the application ID and something different for iss.
+Also, the algorithm might be included somewhere.
+Use the test application below!

 Test the application